ElektraInitiative/PermaplanT/doc/usecases/layers/base_layer.md

 - **Precondition:** User has opened the app and selected the base layer.
 - **Main success scenario:**
   - User successfully imports a picture to use as a background by selecting the option to import a picture and choosing the desired image from their device or providing an image URL.
-  - User draw a polygon telling us where the borders of this image are OR scales the image to fit the already drawn borders.
+  - User draw a polygon telling us where the borders of this image are.
-  - User tells the real length of a line so that we know how big this image in reality is (related is the use case of measuring distances) OR scales the image.
+  - User tells the real length of a line so that we know how big this image in reality is (see use case "measuring distance").
   - User chooses an orientation of the picture, i.e., rotate the image to where north is.
 - **Alternative scenario:** User accidentally selects the wrong image and selects another image to correct the mistake.
 - **Error scenario:**